frementester/fremen_activity/README.md

 ## Learning Temporal Context for Activity Recognition

-This repository contains algorightms and data that we used for our work on long-term temporal models for activity recognition, which we will present at the ECAI 2016 conference [[1](#references)].
+This repository contains algorithms and data that we used for our work on long-term temporal models for activity recognition, which we will present at the ECAI 2016 conference [[1](#references)].
 With these codes and data, you should be able to reproduce experiments performed on the two datasets described in Section 5 of [1](#references)].
-The software is related to the Frequency Map Enhancement (FreMEn)[2](#references) method and the data are part of the datasets for long-term mobile robot autonomy [3](#references) provided by the Lincoln Centre for Autonomous Systems [LCAS](http://robots.lincoln.ac.uk)
+The software is related to the Frequency Map Enhancement (FreMEn)[2](#references) method and the data are part of the datasets for long-term mobile robot autonomy [DALTEMRA](https://lcas.lincoln.ac.uk/owncloud/shared/datasets) provided by the Lincoln Centre for Autonomous Systems [LCAS](http://robots.lincoln.ac.uk)

 ### How to compile and run

 The project uses standard libraries and we provide relevant Makefiles to compile it, so the only think you need to do is to go to the <b>src</b> folder an call `make`.

-Go to the <i>fremen/src</i> folder and call <i>make</i> again.
-This should create a binary in the <i>fremen/bin</i> folder.
 Now, to quickly test the method, call e.g.

 `../bin/fremen ../data/aruba/ FN 5 15 0.2|grep Precision`

-The arguments are following:
+The arguments in this example are as follows:

 1.<b>../data/aruba</b> location of the dataset, 1.<b>FN</b> selection of the spatio-temporal model.
 First letter determines temporal model (FreMEn) in this case and `N` means that `None` spatial context is used.
 See the code <i> main/fremen.cpp</i> for details.